lbwa/google-smart-home/README.md

      $ firebase deploy

-     # all functionalities are deployed in the firebase from now on
+     # All functionalities has been deployed on the firebase platform right now.
      ```

 2. Deploy `Smart Home` services to your own private server.